Study Abroad Program Overview

 - On rare occasions, interns may be placed at more than one organization during the internship.
 This will depend on supervisor capacity and the availability of internship projects at a particular organization.

-- The internship is an integral part of this program, and the Survival and Business French course is required.
+- The internship is an integral part of this program.

 - You are required to obtain a Tier 4 Student Visa before departure from the U.S.